OpenMoonRay/openmoonray-docs/docs/moonray/materials/BaseMaterial.md

   default: None

-  <p>Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result<\p>
+  <p>Bind this attribute to a 'ListMap' that contains references to ExtraAovMaps that specify additional outputs that can be assigned to a RenderOutput "light aov" result</p>

   <h3>fresnel_factor</h3>